Islandora/migrate_islandora_csv/README.md

 Migrations follow the [Extract-Transform-Load pattern](https://en.wikipedia.org/wiki/Extract,_transform,_load).
 You extract the information from a source, process the data to transform it into the format you need, and load it into the destination system (i.e. Drupal).
 Migrations are stored in Drupal as configuration, which means they can be represented in yml, transferred to and from different sites, and are compatible with Drupal's configuration synchronization tools.
 And the structure of each yml file is arranged to follow the Extract-Transform-Load pattern.

 To perform the migrations, we'll be using `drush`.
-We will be able to run each of the file, node, and media migrations seprarately or all at once in a group.
+We will be able to run each of the file, node, and media migrations separately or all at once in a group.
 We will also learn how to roll back a migration in case it didn't go as planned.

 The sample migrations here will give us a chance to show off some techniques for working with multi-valued fields, entity reference fields, and complex field types like `controlled_access_terms`'s `typed_relation` field.
 We'll also see how the migrate framework can help de-duplicate, and at the same time, linked data-ize :tm: your data by looking up previously migrated entities.